 CVS Caremark Specialty Pharmacy, (a Designated Dispensing Entity), is the preferred specialty pharmacy provider for TRS- ActiveCare.
-A list of medications that must be dispensed by CVS Caremark Specialty Pharmacy can be obtained by calling CVS Caremark Specialty Pharmacy at 888-265-7790.
-You may also speak to your Aetna Member Services or your Aetna Care Advocate nurse for the most up to date Specialty medication list.
+A list of medications that must be dispensed by CVS Caremark Specialty Pharmacy can be obtained by calling CVS Caremark Specialty Pharmacy at 1-888-265-7790.
 Specialty medications on this list are subject to change.

-In general, the drugs on this list will not be covered by any pharmacy except for CVS Caremark Specialty Pharmacy, regardless of their medical necessity, their approval, or if the member has a prescription by a physician or other provider.
+In general, specialty medications will not be covered by any pharmacy except for CVS Caremark Specialty Pharmacy, regardless of their medical necessity, their approval, or if the member has a prescription by a physician or other provider.
 In limited circumstances, however, coverage may be allowed through an alternate provider.
 Those circumstances include:

-- Specialty Medications billed by a facility as part of an inpatient hospital stay. - Specialty Medications billed as part of an emergency room visit. - Situations where Medicare is the primary carrier. - Limited distribution Specialty Medications where CVS Caremark does not have access to the drug. - Circumstances where homecare is not clinically appropriate (either due to the member's clinical history or due to characteristics of the drug which require special handling) and an alternative infusion site
+- Specialty Medications billed by a facility as part of an inpatient hospital stay. - Specialty Medications billed as part of an emergency room visit. - Situations where Medicare is the primary carrier. - Limited distribution Specialty Medications where CVS Caremark does not have access to the drug. - Circumstances where homecare is not clinically appropriate (either due to the member's clinical history or due to characteristics of the drug which require special handling) and an alternative infusion site (that is qualified to administer the drug) is not available for coordination of services within a reasonable proximity (30 miles or less).